 Chair: Professor R. Lauzon

-Faculty Professors: B. Danowski, L. Fleishman, S. Horton, R. Olberg, S. Rice; Associate Professors: Q. Chu-LaGraff, J.Corbin, S. Kirkton, K. LoGiudice, J. Salvo, N. Theodosiou; Assistant Professor: R. Yukilevich; Senior Lecturers: B. Cohen, B. Pytel, P. Willing; Lecturer: J. Bishop; Staff: M. Angie (Life Sciences Specialist), A. Kelly (Life Sciences Specialist), M. Hooker (Technician), J. Klein (Administrative Assistant)
+Faculty Professors: B. Danowski, L. Fleishman, S. Horton, K. LoGiudice, R. Olberg, S. Rice; Associate Professors: Q. Chu-LaGraff, J.Corbin, S. Kirkton, J. Salvo, N. Theodosiou; Assistant Professor: R. Yukilevich; Senior Lecturers: B. Cohen, B. Pytel, P. Willing; Lecturer: J. Bishop; Staff: A. Kelly (Life Sciences Lab Coordinator), K. Sawyer (Life Sciences Specialist), M. Hooker (Technician), J. Klein (Administrative Assistant)

 Requirements for the Major: Ten courses in biology, including Biology 110 (102), 112 (101) and 225.
 Students who have received Advanced Placement credit

 for biology will receive credit for Bio 050, which will count as one course toward the major or minor, but fulfills the CC Science with laboratory requirement.
 The remaining courses must include at least one in each of the following areas: